UtrechtUniversity/ia-webscraping/cdx-records/ReadMe.md

 ```

 ### Fill SQS queue
-The 'fill_sqs_queue.py' script creates a single SQS message in the SQS queue.
+The 'fill_sqs_queue.py' script adds messages to the finitial SQS queue.

-Before running the script, update the SQS queue that is hardcoded in the python code:
-line 7: change the sqs ID in to the SQS ID that was created by 'terraform apply' command (check the terraform output)
+These messages each contain a set of urls.
+The lambda function takes messages from the SQS queue and -for the given urls- requests CDX records from the Internet Archive.

-set the following environment variable in your cmd prompt:
+Before running the script, set the following environment variable in your cmd prompt:
 - 'AWS_PROFILE'=<'AWS profile'>

 Execute the script: